mgreiler/se-unlocked/Transcripts/EP_41_Liran_Haimovitch.md

 certain problems with your code, they can actually, you know, they can walk through your code and really find out, you know, if they're, if, if some code paths are not called and tell you, Oh, this is actually not going to call it.
-Or, you know, really also back study analysis backs, but they are limited.
+Or, you know, really also bugs study analysis bugs, but they are limited.
 So it's, it's not something, you know, they are not, you cannot comply, uh, replace the, the manual review.
-But you can replace a lot of that, you know, nitpicking, which is very unproductive and code reviews.
+But you can replace a lot of that, you know, nitpicking, which is very unproductive in code reviews.
 Um, it doesn't matter.
 Like why would you have an engineer spend time on finding certain types of errors?
 If a tool could do it automatically?
 I'm I'm all for automation.
 I think it's so important to automate whatever you can automate here.
 Yeah.
 Are you using, are you using some automated tools in your pipeline?

 **Liran:**[00:25:15] So yeah, we actually adopted a GitHub advanced security.
-A few months ago at lookout.
+A few months ago at Rookout.
 And it was actually a pretty good tool for us.
 It allowed us to gain some insights, actually both brought us a lot of insights into some of the other code that broke out and kind of knowing where we might've pitfalls, but it also managed ha ha is helping us moving forward, knowing that it could work coder pushing through discussed meeting there.
-No style checks and best practices, especially when it goes to more junior engineers or engineers or working in environments that are not a strength.
+You know style checks and best practices, especially when it goes to more junior engineers or engineers or working in environments that are not a strength.
 Let's say, I know most of our full stack engineers spend most of their days between a, you know, react and node JS, but occasionally they dive into Golang.
 And then all of a sudden, they're not as fluent in, you know, what can go wrong and how should the code views.
 And some of those arrows can easily be caught by those automated static analysis tools.
-Also, it's a very useful tool personally, we've, we've recently developed support for Ruby and surely within that skeleton of project, we started with Robocop, which is a very, very strict, eh, who bill inter.
+Also, it's a very useful tool personally, we've, we've recently developed support for Ruby and surely within that skeleton of project, we started with Rubocop, which is a very, very strict, eh, who ruby linter.
 And that's actually provided us with a lot of insight and kind of kept us very honest as we were developing the code, keeping functions, very short, creating a very orderly and well structured code.
 And that's kind of something that it's always a dilemma for me when starting a new project.
-Do you go ahead and spend a lot of time building the skeleton, building the CACD building, building linting.
+Do you go ahead and spend a lot of time building the skeleton, building the CICD building, building linting.
 At the beginning of the, you wait for it later on, because you know that later on, doesn't always get by.
 And if you're adding a linter to an existing project, and then all of a sudden you're getting, you know, dozens of errors, then you